-To help inform those policy decisions, The Pew Charitable Trusts hosted a discussion of the shared challenges and opportunities faced by all levels of government.
-U.S. Secretary of Transportation Anthony Foxx offered opening remarks.
-A panel discussion with state and local officials followed.
-The event was held at Pew offices in Washington and via live webcast.
+To help inform those policy decisions, The Pew Charitable Trusts is pleased to host a discussion of the shared challenges and opportunities faced by all levels of government.
+U.S. Secretary of Transportation Anthony Foxx will offer opening remarks.
+A panel discussion with state and local officials will follow.
+The event will be held at Pew offices in Washington and available via live webcast.

 With the temporary infusion of funding for the federal highway trust fund set to run out by May, states and localities are again facing the prospect that shortfalls in the fund could delay or reduce the federal money available for transportation projects.